xpilot-project/docs/docs/client.md

 | ---------- |-------------|
 | `.chat <Callsign> <Message>` | Opens a new chat tab for the specified callsign.
 You can specify an initial message string to send.
 If no message string is specified, only a new chat window is opened.
 You can also use `.msg`
 | `.clear`| Clears the contents of the active message tab.
+| `.copy`| Copies the contents of the active message tab to the system clipboard.
 | `.close` | Closes the current chat tab.
 | `.atis <Callsign>` | Requests the controller text information/ATIS for the specified callsign.
 | `.wx <Station>` | Requests the weather (METAR) for the specified station ID.
 You can also use `.metar`